Sober (Kelly Clarkson song)

-"Sober" is a song recorded by American recording artist Kelly Clarkson taken from her third studio album, My December (2007).
+"Sober" is a song recorded by American singer Kelly Clarkson taken from her third studio album, My December (2007).
 The song served as the album's second single on June 12, 2007, through 19 Recordings and RCA Records.
 Clarkson wrote it after her friend Calamity McEntire, who receives a songwriting credit, gave her the line "pick her weeds and keep the flowers", with additional writing by Aben Eubanks and Jimmy Messer, production by David Kahne, and co-production by Messer and Jason Halbert.
 "Sober" is an alternative rock song, with lyrics that use addiction as a metaphor for a relationship, evolving around the line "Three months and I'm still sober".

 Upon its release, "Sober" was met with positive reviews from music critics, who considered it to be the musical highlight of My December.
 Clarkson's vocal performance and song's production received particular praise.
 Commercially, "Sober" failed to make an impact, charting at number 93 on Billboards Pop 100 component chart, based on airplay on mainstream top 40 radio stations and digital downloads, and at number 10 on Bubbling Under Hot 100 Singles.
 No accompanying music video was recorded for the song; however, Clarkson promoted it through several live appearances, including at Live Earth and The Tonight Show with Jay Leno.